PyPSA/pypsa-eur/doc/wildcards.rst

 It can take the values ``onwind``, ``offwind-ac``, ``offwind-dc``, and ``solar`` but **not** ``hydro`` (since hydroelectric plant profiles are created by a different rule).

-The wildcard can moreover be used to create technology specific figures and summaries.
-For instance ``{technology}`` can be used to plot regionally disaggregated potentials with the rule :mod:`plot_p_nom_max`.

 .. _attr:

 The ``{attr}`` wildcard